plasmodic/ecto/doc/source/techniques/valgrind.rst

 to use the suppressions file that comes with python, called `valgrind-python.supp
 <http://svn.python.org/projects/python/trunk/Misc/valgrind-python.supp>`_.
-Download that via that link and save it.
+Download that via that link and **READ THE FILE**, there are some suppressions you need to uncomment in there, if you don't intend to rebuild python itself.

 Running ecto under valgrind